element-hq/policies/homeserver/privacy_notice.md

 If we or substantially all of our assets are acquired by a third party, personal data held by us about our users will be one of the transferred assets.

-## 2.12 How Is My Data Protected from Another User’s Data?
+## 2.12 How Is My Data Protected from Another User's Data?

-All of our users’ data for the Service currently resides in the same database cluster.
+All of our users' data for the Service currently resides in the same database cluster.
 We use software best practices to guarantee that only people who you designate as viewers of your data can access it.
 In other words, we segment our user data via software.
-We do our best and are very confident we’re doing a good job at it, but, like every other service that hosts their user data on the same database, we cannot guarantee that it is immune to a sophisticated attack.
+We do our best and are very confident we're doing a good job at it, but, like every other service that hosts their user data on the same database, we cannot guarantee that it is immune to a sophisticated attack.

 ## 2.13 What Should I Do If I Find a Security Vulnerability in the Service?

 If you have discovered a security concern, please email us at [security@matrix.org](mailto:security@matrix.org).
-We’ll work with you to make sure that we understand the scope of the issue, and that we fully address your concern.
+We'll work with you to make sure that we understand the scope of the issue, and that we fully address your concern.
 We consider correspondence sent to [security@matrix.org](mailto:security@matrix.org) our highest priority, and work to address any issues that arise as quickly as possible.

-Please act in good faith towards our users’ privacy and data during your disclosure.
+Please act in good faith towards our users' privacy and data during your disclosure.
 White hat security researchers are always appreciated.

 # 3. Making a Complaint